One person can save up to 8 lives through organ donation and enhance more than 75 lives through tissue donation.

 - While waiting for a kidney transplant, many patients undergo dialysis to remove toxins out of their blood.
 Some conditions that could make a kidney transplant necessary are high blood pressure, diabetes, and cystic kidney disease.

-- Kidneys are the most commonly transplanted organ and most needed.
+- Kidneys are the most needed and most commonly transplanted organ.

 - The heart is the body’s hardest working muscle – it beats 60-80 times each minute as it pumps blood throughout the body.

 - Some conditions that can make a heart transplant necessary are cardiomyopathy, heart failure, myocarditis, and heart disease.

 - The trachea or windpipe carries air to the lungs where alveoli (tiny air sacs similar to folded balloons) extract oxygen and exchange it for carbon dioxide.